joeloliva99/Java-Algorithms/README.md

 ## English ![UKLanguage](media/ukFlag.png) ![EEUULanguage](media/eeuuFlag.png)

 In this repository you can find some of the most used algorithms (developed in Java).
 This repository is for those people who are studying in the university or for self-learners.

+The poor information about these algorithms made me think on this repository.
+If you need to find a solution for some of these algorithmic problems on Internet, you will find solutions on pseudocode, scripting languages, other programming languages like C..., but sometimes you need find a solution in Java.

+- What could you find here?

+5 algorithmic techniques with some examples.
+These examples will be programmed too.
+In each algorithm: first of all, pseudocode.
+Next of this, we will pass from pseudocode to Java language.